-Had all the business combinations taken place at the beginning of the reporting year, the revenue for the Group would have been N\$ 896 million and the net profit would have been N\$ 25 486 million.
+Had all the business combinations taken place at the beginning of the previous financial year, the revenue for the Group would have been N\$ 896 million and the net profit would have been N\$ 25,486 million.

-39. Commitments
+38. Commitments

 Capital expenditure